masa555555/furima-33531/README.md

 |                           |                          |                         |
 |                           |                          |                         |
 ### Association
 - has_many    :items
 - has_many    :comments
-- belongs_to  :order
+- has_many    :order